LuiseStrathe/urbaneagle_visionai/README.md

 **RESTRICTIONS & OUTLOOK**

-> ℹ️ The result of the portfolio project is an MVP.
-Based on this there is the potential to grow the project in several ways: e.g. implement more cities, timestamps and metrics or improve the user interface and user options (filters, visualizations).
+> ℹ️ The result of the portfolio project is an proof of concept.
+Potential to grow: e.g. implement more cities, timestamps and metrics or improve the user interface and user options (filters, visualizations).
-It is intended to share the results with groups/organizations which might show an interest to the project and collect feedback in terms of it's benefit and potential.
+If you are in an NGO or similar and have interest in profiting from this project, lease contact me.
 <

-CURRENT RESTRICTIONSs:
+CURRENT RESTRICTIONS:
 - no live prediction
 - image resolution ~ 30 cm per pixel (free satellite images not available)
 - no uploads or downloads implemented